Triple-Berry Cobbler Recipe

 - 1/4 teaspoon salt

-- 1. In a small heavy saucepan, combine the sugar, cornstarch, cinnamon and water until smooth.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Remove from the heat; stir in berries.
+- 1. Preheat oven to 375°.
+In a small heavy saucepan, mix sugar, cornstarch, cinnamon and water until smooth; bring to a boil.
+Cook and stir until thickened, about 2 minutes.
+Remove from heat; stir in berries.
 Transfer to an 8-in. square baking dish coated with cooking spray.

-- 2. For topping, in a small bowl, beat sugar and butter until crumbly, about 2 minutes.
-Beat in milk and vanilla.
-Combine the flour, baking powder and salt; stir into butter mixture just until blended.
-Drop by tablespoonfuls over fruit mixture.
+- 2. For topping, beat sugar and butter until crumbly.
+Beat in vanilla and milk.
+Whisk together flour, baking powder and salt; add to butter mixture, stirring just until moistened.
+Drop by tablespoonfuls over fruit.

-- 3. Bake at 375° for 25-30 minutes or until filling is bubbly and a toothpick inserted in topping comes out clean.
+- 3. Bake until filling is bubbly and a toothpick inserted in topping comes out clean, 25-30 minutes.
 Serve warm.
 Yield: 6 servings.

 Reviews for Triple-Berry Cobbler